zan00o/Homework-Formatter/README.md

-# Math-57-Formatter
+# Homework Formatter
-A small python program that automatically formats homework in overleaf.
+A program in python to automaticly format homework in LaTeX for my engineering homework